disjoylab/Rich-Caption-Editor/README.md

 Key Features:\
 •	Detects mouse clicks and triggers corresponding actions.\
 •	Can be used to interact with text elements or other UI components.

-## Getting Started
-1. Setup: Import the project into Unity.
-2. Prefabs: Ensure the CaptionPrefab is assigned in the CaptionManager.
-3. Run: Play the scene to see the caption rendering and text customization in action.

-## Usage
-•	CaptionManager: Use this to create and manage captions.\
-•	TextColorAndSizeChanger: Attach this to a GameObject with a TextMeshProUGUI component to see dynamic text changes.\
-•	ColorInput: Use this for user-driven color changes.\
-•	MouseClickHandler: Attach this to handle mouse interactions.